lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 I do not claim to address all listed bioinformatics questions for the _Azolla_ symbiosis, and certainly not that I understand the system as a whole.
 Instead, I mean set the context in which I am working.
 It is a point on the horizon that we are travelling towards.
-Genomic knowledge and know-how of the system, is merely a step towards that end-goal.
+Genomic knowledge and know-how of the system, is merely a step towards that end-goal of system understanding.

 ## genomics for breeding novel crops